RDOF, Verticals and Value Adds reveal Cable’s fiber growth plans at the expense of rural carriers.

-As the CableCo’s realize investing in a customer service portal can increase sales, improve loyalty, expedite sales and provide valuable customer usage information all the while reduce operating expenses.
-Portal views to service delivery is a great way to improve your CEM and over deliver on customer expectations.
-With OcularIP™, adding a portal view to your network is easy to set-up and intuitive for your customers to use.
+As the CableCo’s realize investing in a customer service portal can increase sales, improve loyalty, expedite sales and provide valuable customer usage information while reduce operating expenses.
+Portal integration is a great way to improve your CEM and over deliver on customer expectations.
+With OcularIP™, portal integration into your network is easy to set-up and intuitive for your customers to use.

-Using OcularIP you can provide real-time customized end-to-end circuit visibility.
+Using OcularIP you can provide real-time customized and optimized circuit visibility.
 And with Performance Connect™ API, you can quickly and easily integrate a service level portal into your web strategy, OSS/BSS, EMS, including systems, platforms and applications.